Holistic Approach to Pain Management

 - Reduce stress.
 Stress can be the cause of so many of our ailments.
 Negative feelings can increase the body’s sensitivity to pain.
 We are not suggesting you quit your job, or tell your mother in-law how you really feel, but learning to take control of your stress may help you find relief from your pain.
 There are several techniques to reduce stress and promote relaxation; we highly recommend flotation therapy as the ultimate stress reliever.

 - Watch what you eat.
 Avoid eating inflammatory foods, such as sugar, processed foods, sugary drinks, etc. Fresh, whole foods from organic sources have pain-taming nutrients.
 Pain and inflammation go hand in hand, so adjusting what you put on your plate, may help ease your pain.
-For more information on anti-inflammatory foods, check out our Guide to a Healthier Lifestyle.
+For more information on anti-inflammatory foods.

 - Heal with heat.
 A few weekly sessions in an infrared sauna can help relieve pain, and provide many other amazing benefits.
 Infrared heat is more than just hot air.
 It penetrates tissue, joints, and muscles—relieving pain from injury and chronic conditions.

-- Freeze yo self.
+- Freeze yourself.
 Whole Body Cryotherapy stimulates circulation, and as blood flows through your body it brings with it healing agents like oxygen and other nutrients.
 By purifying your blood, soft tissue healing is accelerated, and most patients report reduced pain after just one session.

 Taking a more holistic approach to pain management, will not only help you find relief from your pain, but will also help you avoid the adverse side effects of medication.